 Commercial auto insurance for general contractors

-If you will have work trucks or other vehicles as part of your contracting business, you’ll also need to carry commercial auto insurance.
+If you have work trucks or other vehicles as part of your contracting business, you’ll also need to carry commercial auto insurance.
 Whether your vehicles are small commuter cars with your business name on the title or larger work trucks used for carrying supplies and equipment, Arkansas requires commercial auto coverage for any vehicles owned by a business.

 Workers’ compensation insurance